SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 From the field configuration, Drag

- Id to Id
+Id -> Id

-name to title
+name -> title

-selected= select the flash icon, delete the text in the formula and type in "false"
+selected: select the flash icon, delete the text in the formula and type in "false"

 and click on content to type formula